guramiivanidze/playwright-zephyr-jira-reporter/README.md

 ### 🔁 Jira Issue Status Management

-- If a related Jira issue is already in "Testing", and the test is re-run:
+- If a related Jira issue is already in "Testing", and the test is Faild:
 The issue is moved to "In Progress".

 - If the test passes successfully: